operas-eu/metrics_portal/src/pages/Docs/markdown/google-analytics.en-GB.md

 ### API Service Account Key
 Obtain the private key of a service account linked to your google analytics views: https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-py

+The private key will be inside a json file.
+We must provide the path to this file using the env variable `KEY_PATH` (see "Environment variables" below).
+If you are running the driver using docker you will need to map the local json file to the `KEY_PATH` location in the container (see "Run via crontab" below).

 ### Environment variables
 The following environment variables must be set.
 You can find a template in `./config/config.env.example`.